José Berraondo: Playing career

 Berraondo played for Real Sociedad for four years, between 1909 and 1913, a period in which he also served as captain and player-coach, using the knowledge he brought from England to strengthen the newly founded team.
 Sociedad participated in the 1910 Copa del Rey (UECF) under the umbrella of another local club, the Vasconia Sporting Club (since the club was not a year old since its constitution like the tournament statutes required).
 To secure a spot, however, Vasconia had first to defeat Racing Club de Irún in a playoff to determine the local representative in the tournament, and Berraondo played in both matches, which ended in wins.
 The tournament was played in a triangle format against the only two other teams who had won the competition, Madrid FC and Athletic Club, the powerhouses of Spain's football at the time, but under Berraondo's leadership, they managed to beat his former club Madrid by a score of 2–0 (both goals being scored by George McGuinness), but in the final they were beaten by Athletic 0–1, the courtesy of a goal from Remigio Iza.

 In 1913, in another edition marked by two parallel tournaments, Sociedad also played in one of the two Cup finals, this time against FC Barcelona.
 Berraondo played the first two games of the final teaming up in defense with Mariano Arrate, with both ending in draws, first at 2 and then at 0.
 In the third and decisive match, Berraondo was replaced by Eguía and without him, Barcelona took the title with a 2–1 win.
 On 5 October 1913, Berraondo participated in another historic eleven of Real Sociedad, the one that opened the Atotxa Stadium against Athletic Club, in an eventual 3–3 draw.
 That same year Berraondo, who was already a veteran turning 35, decided to hang up his boots as a footballer.

+Berraondo is sometimes confused with fellow football player José Berrondo, who was 12 years his junior and who played with FC Barcelona in the 1912–13 season, which led to many news outlets to wrongly claim that Berraondo had been one of the first players to play for both Madrid FC and FC Barcelona, and the last one to do so before the outbreak of the First World War.